Andre-MR-Pereira/Azure-204/README.md

-# azure-204
+# Azure-204
-Sample test applications for az204
+Repo containing code samples to train for Azure 204 cert.